EhsanEqlimi/Sparse-USR-EigMem/README.md

 # Sparse-USR-EigMem
 A new method for recovering the source matrix in underdetermined BSS based on k-SCA.

+Assume X=A.S.

-Assume X=A.S, X , A are known but  S is unknown
+X and A are known but  S is unknown.

 The columns of S are k-Sparse, nemely, there are k non-zero elemnets

 Idea: eigen-membership (EigMem)

 % Copyright @ Ehsan Eqlimi and Bahador Makkiabadi